austenskopov/sql_db/README.md

 # LinkedIn Company Data ETL System

-This repo was created by David Oh, who was so kind as to upload our group project for me to fork!
+This repo was created by David Oh, who was so kind as to upload our class group project for me to fork!

 ![Database](https://img.shields.io/badge/Database-MySQL-blue)
 ![ETL](https://img.shields.io/badge/ETL-Pentaho-orange)